nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

       * :c:func:`profiler_log_encode_uint8`
       * :c:func:`profiler_log_encode_int8`
       * :c:func:`profiler_log_encode_string`
    #.
-Define an :c:struct:`event_info` structure, using :c:macro:`EVENT_INFO_DEFINE` in your event source file, and provide it as an argument when defining the event type with :c:macro:`EVENT_TYPE_DEFINE` macro.
+Define a :c:struct:`profiler_info` structure, using :c:macro:`EVENT_INFO_DEFINE` in your event source file, and provide it as an argument when defining the event type with the :c:macro:`EVENT_TYPE_DEFINE` macro.
 	  This structure contains a profiling function and information about the data fields that are logged.
 	  The following code example shows a profiling function for the event type ``sample_event``: